johnousterhout/homa-rfc/draft-ousterhout-tsvwg-homa-00.md

 * To what degree should this document discusses policy choices, vs. just the mechanisms?
-In some cases, such as policies for issuing grants, it's not a problem if different endpoints use different policies. to what degree should that be reflected here?
+In some cases, such as policies for issuing grants, it's not a problem if different endpoints use different policies.
+  To what degree should that be reflected here?

 * How much should this document reflect current hardware and software characteristics?